 What I like the most about these apple pie donuts is that they become crispy on the outside but remain soft and fluffy on the inside.
 And if you eat them hot, with melting vanilla ice cream and delicious caramel sauce, they taste delectable; too delicious for how easy they are to make.

-I like to use a donut pan for baking these tiny cakes because the hole in the middle is perfect for filling with ice cream and caramel.
+I like to use a donut pan for baking these tiny cakes.
+That’s because the hole in the middle is perfect for filling with ice cream and caramel.
 However, you can also use a muffin or a mini loaf pan.
-Since the surface area of the cakes is lower when using alternative pans, make sure to poke the cakes in the middle with a toothpick to make sure they are fully baked before taking them out of the oven.
+Since the surface area of the donut cakes is lower when using alternative pans, yours may take longer to bake.
+Make sure to keep an eye on them and poke the cakes in the middle with a toothpick to make sure they are fully baked before taking them out of the oven.

 Apple Pie Donut Cakes